 Jeff Orchard interviewed Ulli Diemer in the Summer of 1990.
 The interview dealt with a wide range of issues related to social change.

 The concept of ‘Green Municipalism’ as a strategy for social and ecological transformation is receiving increasing attention.
 I would like to offer a few reflections on this strategy and on how it is being formulated.

-I am critical of some aspects of Green Municipalist strategy, but I want to make it very clear that there is a great deal which I find valuable and positive in this perspective.
+I am critical of some aspects of Green Municipalist strategy, but I there is a great deal which I find valuable and positive in this perspective.
 I am in whole-hearted agreement with the emphasis on local grassroots organizing, on the importance of building organic links with many different sectors in the community, on the development and nurturing of truly democratic processes and institutions, on human scale economic activities, and with much else.

 Recently, I attended a meeting in which a group of about twenty men were discussing violence against women and what men could do to prevent it.

 The discussion was personal, yet practically oriented.
 Two men related how they had discovered that male friends were physically abusing their partners, how they had tried to confront them about it, how difficult and scary it had been to do so, how the abuser had responded when confronted, etc. A couple of other men talked about how they tried to make it clear to men who told racist or sexist jokes that such jokes are inappropriate.